|

 (n) for visiting military and civil burial grounds:

-of the grave as well as family or other relationship between the applicant
+the grave as well as family or other relationship between the applicant and the

 (o) for persons visiting for medical reasons and necessary accompanying